 Michael and Rachel periodically visit the US and are able to visit congregations as their schedule allows.
 Email them to extend an invitation to visit your congregation or organization.

-About Michael and Rachel Ludwig
+Michael and Rachel Ludwig Profile

 Michael and Rachel entered mission service as a result of God’s subtle call and their careful listening.

-“We feel called to mission service because we believe it’s the place where our interests and gifts coincide,” Michael says.
+“We feel called to mission service because we believe it’s the place where our interests and gifts coincide,” Michael said.
 “We’ve always had an interest in other cultures and other countries, and felt a desire to help others in the areas of their deepest need.”

 Michael, a native of Holland, Michigan, was an associate pastor at Overbrook Presbyterian Church in Columbus, Ohio, for four years prior to entering mission service.
 He holds a bachelor’s degree from the College of Wooster in Ohio, and a master’s degree from Pittsburgh Theological Seminary.
 He also has done graduate study in the classics at the University of Cincinnati.
-He is a member of Scioto Valley Presbytery.
+Michael is a member of Scioto Valley Presbytery.

 Rachel grew up in Gibsonia, Pennsylvania, and has spent most of her professional life as a middle school math and science teacher.
-She has taught in public school systems in Pittsburgh and Cincinnati.
+She taught in public school systems in Pittsburgh and Cincinnati.
 Rachel holds a bachelor’s degree from the College of Wooster and a master’s degree from Slippery Rock University in Pennsylvania.
 After graduating from the College of Wooster in 2001, she spent one year as a Presbyterian Church (U.S.A.)
 Young Adult Volunteer in Guatemala and one year as an AmeriCorps volunteer in Cincinnati.
-Rachel is a member of Overbrook Presbyterian Church. )
+Rachel is a member of Overbrook Presbyterian Church.

 Position Start Date: January 2014